fzi-forschungszentrum-informatik/corner_case_ontology/README.md

 Another approach was also proposed, but was conducted on Windows, which caused problems within our Linux build.
 However, the approach was documented and can be seen in the [Steps_add_animals](https://github.com/daniel-bogdoll/corner_case_ontology/blob/main/Steps_add_animals.pdf) file in this repository.
 This method was used to specially add animals, which behave like a pedestrian inside CARLA.

 ## Citation
-If you find this code useful for your research, please cite our paper:
+If you find this code useful for your research, please cite the thesis:
 ```
 @mastersthesis{Guneshka_Ontology_2022_BA,
   author    = {Guneshka, Stefani},